 Location: CFO 1201

-The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech and Foreign Languages; History and Government; Mathematics and Computer Science; Psychology and Philosophy; Sociology and Social Work; Women’s Studies; the School of Management (Business/Economics, Fashion/Textiles, Health Systems Management); and the School of the Arts (Dance, Drama, Music, and Visual Arts) are also in the College of Arts and Sciences.
+The College of Arts and Sciences is comprised of the departments of Biology; Chemistry and Biochemistry; English, Speech, and Foreign Languages; History and Government; Mathematics and Computer Science; Psychology and Philosophy; Sociology and Social Work; and Women’s Studies.
+The School of Management (Business and Economics; Fashion and Textiles; and Health Systems Management) and the School of the Arts (Dance, Drama, Music, and Visual Arts) are also in the College of Arts and Sciences.